 Cleaning your printer’s internal components with the manufacturer-provided fine-bristled cleaning brush can help extend the life of a paper jam-prone printer.
 Some manufacturers recommend the use of a toner vacuum.
 Do not try to use a commercial vacuum cleaner to clean your printer.

-Order Printer Supplies & Printer Service from Kelley Imaging
+Order Printer Supplies & Printer Service from Kelley Connect

 Our team can even take care of printer maintenance and supply replenishment for you.
 This is one of the many bottom-line benefits of managed print services.

 Don’t let printer maintenance drag down the efficiency of higher-impact IT processes.
-Have Kelley Imaging’s managed print service team take care of your print fleet starting today.
+Have Kelley Connect’s managed print service team take care of your print fleet starting today.